-National Finals - Brain Bee
+National Brain Bee Finals

-- IBB (Intermediate Brain Bee): Grades 6, 7 and 8
+- Intermediate Brain Bee (IBB) for Grades 6,7, and 8

-- SBB (Senior Brain Bee): Grades 9, 10 and 11
+- Senior Brain Bee (SBB) for Grades 9, 10, and 11

 - A contestant who participated in a higher-level bee, cannot participate at a lower level in subsequent years.